Tsui Po-ko

-Tsui Po-ko (徐步高) (17 May 1970 – 17 March 2006) was a Police Constable of the Hong Kong Police Force, bank robber and serial killer.
-He is one of Hong Kong's most known serial killers.
+Tsui Po-ko (徐步高) (17 May 1970 – 17 March 2006) was a police constable of the Hong Kong Police Force, bank robber and serial killer.
+He is one of Hong Kong's most well known serial killers.

-He was killed during an ambush on two Police Constables in a Tsim Sha Tsui subway which led to a shootout.
+He was killed during an ambush on two police constables in a Tsim Sha Tsui subway which led to a shootout.
 The inquest into the events leading up to his death aroused great interest in Hong Kong, as it unravelled a string of intriguing events, and revealed the secret life of a policeman with a delusional state of mind.

-On 25 April 2007, the five-person jury in the coroner's court unanimously decided that Tsui was responsible for injuring one and killing two fellow police officers and a bank security guard, on three separate occasions.
+On 25 April 2007, the five-person jury in the coroner's court unanimously decided that Tsui was responsible for injuring one and killing two fellow police officers and a bank security guard, on three occasions.
 The jury returned a verdict that he had been "lawfully killed" by fellow officer Tsang Kwok-hang in a shootout.
 The inquest lasted 36 days, one of the longest ever inquests in Hong Kong.

-Assistant Police Commissioner John Lee said that this was "an exceptional case", while Coroner Michael Chan Pik-kiu called it "the most difficult" inquest for a jury he had ever encountered.
+Assistant Police Commissioner John Lee said that this was "an exceptional case", while the case's coroner called it "the most difficult" inquest for a jury he had ever encountered.